 - Pre-Pastoral (see below for Pre-Seminary Tuition Guarantee Updates)

 CSP is committed to affordability for all church work students.
 Therefore, we are excited to announce that our Church Work Tuition Guarantee (which guarantees $6,000 annual tuition, $3,000/term to Church Work Students) is expanding.
-Beginning fall 2022, the Church Work Pre-Seminary Tuition Guarantee will allow all pre-seminary students (those church work students who are required to seek graduate education to pursue their vocation) to attend CSP tuition-free.
+The Church Work Pre-Seminary Tuition Guarantee now allows all pre-seminary students (those church work students who are required to seek graduate education to pursue their vocation) to attend CSP tuition-free.

 This bold step emphasizes CSP’s renewed commitment to Pre-Seminary (Pre-Pastoral and Pre-Deaconess) students, with Rev. Dr. Reed Lessing being named the Pre-Seminary director at CSP and the formation of the Center for Biblical Studies.